ZacharyFry1/Sample_Repo/README.md

 - Line 1
 This is my first attempt at doing data science.
 Wish me luck bois!
 Who is the best rapper in the world right now?
 I might say J. Cole to be Honest.
 Port Antonio was fire.
 Who is the best author ever?
 That's tough.
 Might be Asimov.
 Might be Neil De Grasse Tyson.
 IDK.
+What lies beyond the singularity of a black hole?
+Another universe.